If you're feeling overwhelmed about where to start clearing clutter, here are strategies you can use to begin today!

 Tackling the biggest problem area can make you motivated to continue as you see positive results.

-On the other hand, what if you feel like tackling that entire area is too overwhelming?
+On the other hand, what if you feel like tackling that entire area feels too overwhelming?

 Just because you choose the toughest area to tackle first doesn't mean you'll tackle the whole thing all at once.